07Rinat07/youtube_clone/README.md

 * sail artisan migrate
 * In the User Class Model, add the word use HasApiTokens
 * Delete line in AuthServiceProvider -----> auth()->loggingUsingId(1);

+### For your information: --->
-* To delete expired tokens ---> sail artisan auth:clear-resets
+* Deleting tokens in an expired table database: sail artisan auth:clear-resets
-### sail artisan sanctum:prune-expired –hours=0.01 (this command removes already spent tokens from the database - not valid)
+* sail artisan sanctum:prune-expired –hours=0.01 (this command removes already spent tokens from the database - not valid)
 ## Notes:
 If necessary, update the composer, if you receive errors, I recommend cleaning with the commands:
 1. php artisan route:cache